jonathonvanausdal9915/read.meGenerator.9/README.md

-# Title:
+# Title: Read Me Generator

 ## Discription:
-* sdfasdfasdfasdfasdf
+* Read me Generator generates a Readme.md File
-- What was your motivation? -
+- What was your motivation? - My motivaton was to save time writing read mes
-- Why did you build this project? -
+- Why did you build this project? - My motivaton was to save time writing read mes
-- What problem does it solve? -
+- What problem does it solve? - My motivaton was to save time writing read mes
-- What did you learn? -
+- What did you learn? - My motivaton was to save time writing read mes

 ## Table of Contents (optional)
 - [Installation](#installation)